Probing holography in $p$-adic CFT

 As expected, the linearized equations of motion for a scalar field $\phi_a$ are

 but with a modification to the regular Laplacian.
-The modification is that the Laplacian here is the lattice/graph Laplacian\footnote{Connection Laplacian \cite{Gubser1} and Hodge Laplacian \cite{Edge,Caltech} are proven to be equivalent on Bruhat-Tits tree.} and is defined as a a positive definite operator
+The modification is that the Laplacian here is the lattice/graph Laplacian\footnote{Connection Laplacian \cite{Gubser1} and Hodge Laplacian \cite{Edge,Caltech} are proved to be equivalent on Bruhat-Tits tree.} and is defined as a positive definite operator